mchorse/reads/content/blockbuster-changelog.md

 * Fixed not being able to pick a limb when specific body parts are present
 * Fixed wheels spinning in the model editor
 * Fixed `image` morph's transparency cutting off at values below `25` (out of 255)
+* Fixed big (128+ voxels in any dimension) voxel chunks not loading (reported by Afegor)
+* Fixed kicking out of server with big structures (requires tweaking of McLib's Max. packet size)
+* Fixed scene names couldn't have `.`s in it (reported by OrokinPlays)
 * Removed old YikeFilms easter egg and extra wubs config option
 * Removed config options from Mod Options (and moved to McLib's configuration)